USS JIMMY CARTER SSN 23

 March 2, 2012 Cmdr.
 Brian P. Elkowitz relieved Cmdr.
-Brian L. Davies as CO of the SSN 23 during a change-of-command ceremony at the Naval Undersea Warfare Museum in Keyport, Wash.
+Brian L. Davies as CO of the SSN 23 during a change-of-command ceremony at the Naval Undersea Museum in Keyport, Wash.
 During Davies' command tour, which began in June 2009, USS Jimmy Carter completed two deployment.

 January 20, 2013 USS Jimmy Carter departed Service Pier, Naval Base Kitsap-Bangor for a scheduled western Pacific deployment.

 March 5, SSN 23 arrived in Joint Base Pearl Harbor-Hickam, Hawaii, for a six-day port call to conduct emergent repairs; Brief stop at Pearl Harbor for personnel transfer on April 27.